Cyclic surfaces and Hitchin components in rank 2: The space of Hitchin--Kostant quadruples

 \begin{proof} Let $S$ be an $\ms G$-equivariant section of $\operatorname{End}(\mc G)$.
 Thus, $S$ is parallel under the connection $\nabla^0$ on $\operatorname{End}({\mk g})$ such that

 A short computation yields that

 Thus if $w=S(v)$ is section of $\operatorname{Im}(S)$ then, In other words, $\operatorname{Im}(S)$ is parallel under $\nabla$.

 We obtain the first part of the result by applying this observation for the Killing orthogonal projections on $\mathcal H$, $\mathcal T$ and $\mathcal H_0$ as well as well as the projection on $\mc G_\alpha$ from the root space space decomposition.
+Observe that this orthogonal projection exists since the restriction of the Killing form is non degenerate, since the corresponding Lie subalgebras are reductive.